Zorana-V/Heliostat-Simulation/README.md

 If done correctly output should be a plots of slope, azumith angle, angle of incidence of indexed heliostat and a gif of the light rays reflecting off of the indexed heliostat on the selected date.

-Microsoft excel is required to use some of the Directories

 ## Directories
-[^1]: Microsoft excel is necessary to access directories.
+> Microsoft excel is necessary to access directories.
 ### List of directories you'll need to run code
 - Daily Irradiance Data
 - Data Simulation Information